 HCA Midwest HealthScholarship/Loan Program

-This program offers a combination of scholarship and loan funding to qualified junior and senior traditional B.S.N. nursing students as well as Accelerated B.S.N. students.
-Traditional Rockhurst students must have a 3.2 cumulative GPA as well as a 3.0 science GPA while transfer students must have a 3.2 cumulative GPA and a 3.5 science GPA.
-Qualified Accelerated B.S.N. students must have a 3.2 cumulative GPA or a 3.5 science GPA.
-Students who meet the GPA requirement are invited to interview with a panel of healthcare professionals from the area HCA Hospitals.
-Students who receive the funding agree to a work commitment following graduation.
+This program offers a combination of scholarship and loan funding to junior and senior Traditional B.S.N. students and Accelerated B.S.N. students.
+Traditional B.S.N. and Accelerated B.S.N. students must meet admission criteria for the nursing program to apply for the HCA program.
+Students who receive the funding agree to a work commitment as a registered nurse following graduation from the college.
 Traditional B.S.N. students agree to 3 years and Accelerated B.S.N. students agree to 2 years.

 Research College of Nursing Grant